-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan and conduct investigations collaboratively to produce data to serve as the basis for evidence to answer a question.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Use tools and materials provided to design a device that solves a problem.
 All organisms have external parts.
 Different animals use their body parts in different ways to see, hear, grasp objects, protect themselves, move from place to place, and seek, find, and take in food, water, and air.
 Plants also have different parts (roots, stems, leaves, flowers, fruits) that help them survive and grow.
 Animals have body parts that capture and convey different kinds of information needed for growth and survival.
 Plants also respond to some external inputs.
 Every human-made product is designed by applying some knowledge of the natural world and is built using materials derived from the natural world.
 Structure and Function: The shape and stability of structures of natural and designed objects are related to their functions.